 Chances are, enzymes are an ingredient you have spotted in your skincare arsenal.
-These natural exfoliators work wonders at improving cell turnover and improving clarity and brightness.
+These natural exfoliators work wonders at improving cell turnover, clarity, and brightness.
 Want to learn more?
 You’re in the right place.
 Here, we spoke to the experts about why enzymes are so important in skincare, which ones to use, and how to best incorporate them into your routine.

 What are enzymes?

-While we have enzymes in the body, in the terms of skincare products, we are talking about plant-derived enzymes.
+While we have enzymes in the body, in terms of skincare products, we are talking about plant-derived enzymes.
 These enzymes are a type of protein that is known as biological catalysts.
 This means they have the ability to speed up processes.
 In our skin, that’s exfoliation.
+‘Enzymes, derived from fruits like papaya and pineapple, work by gently breaking down the keratin protein in the outer layer of the skin, which helps remove dead skin cells without causing irritation.
+This makes them ideal for sensitive skin types and generally does not significantly alter the skin’s pH balance.

 The benefits of enzymes